-The use of the matchmaking tool is strongly encouraged to build multidisciplinary research projects: https://live.eventtia.com/en/jtc2022matchmaking
+The use of the matchmaking tool is strongly encouraged to build multidisciplinary research projects:

+https://connect.eventtia.com/en/public/events/jtc2023matchmaking/registration/at tendees

 5.4.1 Limit number of partners

 Only transnational projects will be funded.
 Each consortium submitting a proposal must involve four to six eligible principal investigator partners (referred to as partners below) from at least four different participating countries (see list in section 2).
 In specific cases this can be increased to eight partners (see below).
 No more than two eligible partners from the same country can be present in each consortium; further national/regional limits may apply, see "Guidelines for Applicants".
 PAOs requesting funding do not count toward the total.